Iliyan31/DevOps-Course-Project/README.md

 There are several continuous integration pipelines made for the project.
 They automate the integration of new code changes into the main codebase.

-First there is the **main CI workflow - .github\workflows\ci.yml** which executes on push to any branch.
+First there is the **[main CI workflow](https://github.com/Iliyan31/DevOps-Course-Project/blob/main/.github/workflows/main.yml)** which executes on push to any branch.
 It's jobs are splitted in stages with the use of the "needs" keyword in order to optimize the running time of the workflow.

 ### Style Checks:
 The following style checks are run on the code and the other files in the repository: